ExpediaGroup/graphql-kotlin/graphql-kotlin-spring-server/README.md

     - "com.your.package"
 ```

-In order to expose your queries, mutations and subscriptions in the GraphQL schema you simply need to implement corresponding marker annotations and they will be automatically picked up by `graphql-kotlin-spring-server` autoconfiguration library.
+In order to expose your queries, mutations and subscriptions in the GraphQL schema you simply need to implement corresponding marker interfaces and they will be automatically picked up by `graphql-kotlin-spring-server` autoconfiguration library.

 ```kotlin
 class MyAwesomeQuery : Query {